Wildlander-mod/wildlander-mod.github.io/_01Support/CTDs.md

 1. If you also have "Ransomware Remediation" on Add `Wildlander\game-files\ModOrganizer.exe`

 ---
-## Crash to Desktop when entering a building or on "finalising setup" Error code fiss.dll+4481 or SkyrimSE.exe+D6DDDA (Stack: BSResource::anonymous_namespace::LooseFileStream* OR BSResource::ArchiveStream* OR BSResource::CompressedArchiveStream** mentioned somewhere)
+## Crash to Desktop when entering a building or on "finalising setup" Crash code fiss.dll+4481 or SkyrimSE.exe+D6DDDA.

-Generally caused by your Page-file running out.
+These Error codes have two causes

+### Caused by System Ram and page file overflowing.

 Bigger Skyrim mod lists need a lot of memory, and when there is not enough available it may fail allocating more.
 To fix this, you'll want to have a bigger page-file.